Appdynamics/network-monitoring-extension/README.md

 This extension only works with standalone machine agent.

-**Note : By default, the Machine agent and AppServer agent can only send a fixed number of metrics to the controller.
-To change this limit, please follow the instructions mentioned [here](http://docs.appdynamics.com/display/PRO14S/Metrics+Limits).**

 ## Prerequisite

 Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met.